top of page

 If a rider turns up with a bike or helmet that isn't in a safe condition, they may not be permitted to take part.
 It's unfair on the rest of the group to spend the first part of the session fixing someone's bike, all because they didn't check it in advance.

 What to wear Aside from a helmet, no other bike specific clothing is required.
 Flat soled trainers that will give you good grip on the pedals are ideal.
 Clothing should be comfortable and unrestrictive but not super baggy.
 Check the weather forecast to decide what to wear.
-We wear gloves to protect our hands in the event of a crash; any gloves that give you good movement are fine.
+We wear gloves primarily to protect our hands in the event of a crash; any gloves that give you good movement are fine.
 Mittens are a definite no. There's always gloves available to borrow.

 Other stuff